 RxSWIN

-2.18.
-“Rx Software Identification Number (RXSWIN)” means a dedicated identifier, defined by the vehicle manufacturer, representing information about the type approval relevant software of the Electronic Control System contributing to the UN Regulation No. x type approval relevant characteristics of the vehicle.
+[2.18.
+“Rx Software Identification Number (RXSWIN)” means a dedicated identifier, defined by the vehicle manufacturer, representing information about the type approval relevant software of the Electronic Control System contributing to the UN Regulation No. x type approval relevant characteristics of the vehicle.]

 Harmonize with the definitions proposed in Annex 4

-2.19.
+[2.19.
 “Electronic Control System” means a combination of units, designed to co-operate in the production of the stated vehicle control function by electronic data processing.
 Such systems, often controlled by software, are built from discrete functional components such as sensors, electronic control units and actuators and connected by transmission links.
 They may include mechanical, electro-pneumatic or electro-hydraulic elements.
-“The System”, referred to herein, is the one for which type approval is being sought.
+“The System”, referred to herein, is the one for which type approval is being sought.]

 2.20.
 “Software” means the part of an Electronic Control System that consists of digital data and instructions.